op-rt/SAS/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-NumPy-brightgreen)
 ![Dependencies](https://img.shields.io/badge/dependencies-Numba-orange)

-A Python implementation of the ['Fast Software for Box Intersections'](https://dl.acm.org/doi/10.1145/336154.336192) algorithm  by Zomorodian &amp; Edelsbrunner (2000)
+A Python implementation of the ['Fast Software for Box Intersections'](https://dl.acm.org/doi/10.1145/336154.336192) algorithm  by Zomorodian &amp; Edelsbrunner (2000).

-Takes much inspiration from the [Rust port](https://github.com/derivator/box_intersect_ze/tree/main) by "Derivator"
+Takes much inspiration from the [Rust port](https://github.com/derivator/box_intersect_ze/tree/main) by "Derivator".

-Which itself is based on the [C++ implementation](https://github.com/CGAL/cgal/tree/master/Box_intersection_d/include/CGAL) in CGAL
+Which itself is based on the [C++ implementation](https://github.com/CGAL/cgal/tree/master/Box_intersection_d/include/CGAL) in CGAL.

 ## Description
 The core algorithm uses a hybrid approach, combining a streamed segment tree with scanning techniques, switching between them based on a configurable cutoff threshold.

-(For lack of a name this algorithm will be referred to as "SAS" -Stream And Scan-)
+For lack of a name this algorithm will be referred to as "Stream And Scan" (SAS).

 This version contains several adaptations:
 - Simplified median approximation mechanism